 - Mr Craig MacKinnon also has a clinic once or twice a month at Anwyl Specialist Medical Centre in Mana.
 To make an appointment call (04) 233 8584.
 Address: 107A Mana Esplanade, Mana, Porirua.

-- Boulcott Specialist Medical Centre - our surgeons operate here.
+- Boulcott Specialist Medical Centre - Mr Adams operates here.
 Address: 666 High Street, Lower Hutt.

-- Wakefield Hospital - Mr Chris Adams, Mr Craig MacKinnon and Dr Fullarton carry out operations here mostly under general anaesthetic.
+- Wakefield Hospital - Mr Chris Adams and Mr Craig MacKinnon carry out operations here mostly under general anaesthetic.
 Address: Florence St, Newtown.

 Additional clinics outside the Wellington region: